SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 2. Create new model
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/04340a99e350ed2729b04867a0f2c2f3eade5cd6/images/ex1.2_2.png)

 3. Select SAP Datasphere and your user's space as data storage location.
 Selecting SAP Datasphere as data storage location means that you will use seamless planning.
+You will see your space name *TAC007647Uxx*.
+Use this space.
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/04340a99e350ed2729b04867a0f2c2f3eade5cd6/images/ex1.2_3.png)

 4. Now you select the datasource for your model.
 We select SAP Datasphere.
 By that, we will directly create a live connection to our source view via a live version.